Folks! poster

 The inciting incident occurs at 13 minutes when Jon receives a call that his father Harry has been in a serious car accident in Florida.
 His parents are exhibiting dangerous behavior - his nearly-blind father is still driving, and his senile mother is becoming a liability.
 Jon must fly to Florida immediately..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This reveals the protagonist's commitment to Jon makes the active choice to move his parents into his Chicago home temporarily, believing he can control the situation and quickly transition them to a facility.
+This indicates the protagonist's commitment to Jon makes the active choice to move his parents into his Chicago home temporarily, believing he can control the situation and quickly transition them to a facility.
 He crosses into Act 2, entering the "upside-down world" where his parents invade his controlled life., moving from reaction to action.

 The Collapse moment at 79 minutes (74% through) represents the emotional nadir.
 Here, Jon reaches his lowest point: he realizes his parents have been trying to kill themselves through their "accidents."
 The whiff of death is literal - they want to die rather than be a burden.
 Simultaneously, Audrey threatens to leave him, taking the children.
-Jon has lost everything., shows the protagonist at their lowest point.
+Jon has lost everything., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 85 minutes initiates the final act resolution at 79% of the runtime.
 Jon has his realization: his parents gave him life and love, and now it's his turn to give back - not out of obligation, but out of love.
 He synthesizes the lesson Audrey tried to teach him with his own capacity for compassion.
 He chooses his family over his career and convenience., demonstrating the transformation achieved throughout the journey.